tariqhawis/tariqhawis.github.io/_projects/injectbot-first-ever-gui-sql-injection-tool.md

     - /projects/injectbot-the-easiest-and-fastest-SQLi-pentest-tool
 ---

-The first ever SQL Injection tool with GUI Interface, high speed results, and less intense on the target.
+The first-ever SQL Injection tool with GUI Interface, high-speed results, and less intense on the target.

 SQL Injection is a special vulnerability to me, that's because it's the one that introduced me to the Hacking world back in 2007.
 It's then when I started my career in hacking an bug hunting focusing on this particular vulnerability which was very popular in web applications.